GitNation/JavaScript-frameworks-devs-summit/README.md

 ## What to expect?

-Number of participants: 10-20
+- Number of participants: 10-20
-Setting: round table like meeting room
+- Setting: round table like meeting room
-Length: 3 hours
+- Duration: 3 hours

 ## Who is participating?